fornaeffe/LifeEngine/README.md

+Work in progress: by now this fork is just a workaround to bypass my school firewall that does not allow to open https://thelifeengine.net/

+Original readme below...

 This is the readme for my evolution simulator, The Life Engine.

 FOR FEATURE REQUESTS, USE THE DISCUSSIONS TAB.
 FOR BUG REPORTS, USE THE ISSUES TAB. :)